matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

 1. Sure, quirks mode can lead to weird rendering issues if you don't know that you're using it, but it's still implemented in browsers and perfectly ok to use.

-   Even if quirks mode was added for [historical reasons](https://quirks.spec.whatwg.org/#history), to support web pages that were made before the CSS specification was fully fleshed, the code in browser engines which detects the document mode and renders it accordingly is here to stay.

-   _TODO: show how to detect quirks mode in devtools._
+   Even if quirks mode was added for [historical reasons](https://quirks.spec.whatwg.org/#history), to support web pages that were made before the CSS specification was fully fleshed out, the code in browser engines which detects the document mode and renders it accordingly is here to stay.
+There really is no reason for browsers to ever remove it, unless, one day, all quirks mode documents disappear from the web.

+   Judging by Chrome's [QuirksModeDocument use counter](https://chromestatus.com/metrics/feature/timeline/popularity/2034), showing that about 30% of page loads in Chrome use quirks mode, I don't think that's going to happen anytime soon.
+I think a lot of these page loads are due to ads creating iframes without a proper `DOCTYPE`, but still, that's a lot of pages.

+   If you're encountering weird rendering issues that you can't explain, double check that you have a `DOCTYPE` in your HTML document.
+You can also run the following line of code in the browser console: `document.compatMode`.
+If it returns `BackCompat`, then you're in quirks mode.

 1. The `<head>` tag can definitely be omitted.
 Neither the [HTML specification](https://html.spec.whatwg.org/multipage/semantics.html#the-head-element), nor browser implementations require the tag to be present.